 A good degree in biological sciences, biotechnology, botany, genetics, agriculture, horticulture or crop/plant science is normally the minimum academic requirement for entry into the profession.
 Applicants will also need PA1 and PA2 qualifications, which are awarded for training in the safe use of pesticides.

 A relevant postgraduate qualification is usually beneficial and may be necessary for senior posts or for entry into particularly competitive areas.
-Read our article on scientific postgraduate study to explore your different options and visit the science section of TARGETpostgrad for lots more advice.
+Read our article on scientific postgraduate study to explore your different options.

 Agricultural/field trials/plant breeding work experience is particularly beneficial and essential for any candidates without an agricultural-related degree.
 Relevant experience can be gained via work shadowing, vacation work and placements.